Your travel expenses are generally allowed as a business expense where all of the following conditions apply:

 However, HMRC also look for patterns in your travel.
 So, for example, if your work regularly involves a meeting at a specific office every Monday afternoon, this could be a ‘pattern of travel’ and mean that this mileage can’t be claimed.

 To be considered a valid business trip, the journey must be from one workplace to another, for the purpose of work.
+Curious about the travel expenses you'll amount at the end of the tax year?
+Why not input your figures into our mileage tax calculator, and we'll generate an estimated cost based on your individual business travel routine.

 Here are some exceptions: